Who Are the Wisdom Keepers?

 Throughout the world and across time, earth’s peoples have recorded and shared universal and eternal teachings.
 These teachings are essentially the philosophy of living in harmony with the Earth and each other.
 There are timeless practices that teach how to prevent and address imbalance within individuals, among people, and in people’s relationship with the Earth.

 At the heart of wisdom teachings is a compassion and desire to support all beings to heal and to thrive.

 We call the people who have preserved and shared this knowledge, wisdom keepers.

-Wisdom keepers have relied on the cultures and traditions of indigenous peoples.
+Wisdom keepers represent or rely upon the cultures and traditions of indigenous peoples.
 “Indigenous” in this use refers to peoples who have been able to preserve some historical continuity with pre-colonial and pre-settler societies.
 The reason this hard-won continuity is so critical is because access to knowledge was long ago co-opted by war victors and colonial powers that re-wrote history, erasing the knowledge of the conquered peoples, and replacing it with narratives of superficiality and distraction that serve and conserve systems of power.